AKAD0/Counter_Notch_AON/README.md

 A little research for F/A-18 and F-14 made together with Volley - the highly competent F-14 fan (Discord: Volley#8970).

 # Concept
-*Fighter's AONs* in accordenance to *Fighter's TASes* that would be minimum allowable to keep guaranteed radar tracking of *Bandit* in Lead Pursuit.
+Here are presented pursuit parameters (TAS, AON) that guarantee fighter to counter bandit's notch within lead pursuit.

+For current TAS:

-• AON lower than calculated (for specified TAS) would conceal *Bandit* within doppler filter (radar will struggle to track).
+• AON lower than specified degree would cause lose tracking (closing is within doppler filter's MLC).

-• AON higher than calculated (for specified TAS) would neutralize *Bandit's* notch.
+• AON higher than specified degree would counter notch (closing is out of doppler filter's MLC).

 # Results
 Result data for F/A-18, F-14: